Stability of amalgamated free products and HNN extensions: Stability of group doubles

 \begin{cor} Assume that for any $\varepsilon>0$ there exists $\delta>0$ such that for any $\xi_j\in i_j^*(\rp(G_j))$ $(j=1,2)$ with $||\xi_1-\xi_2||\le\delta||\xi_1||$ and $||\xi_1||=||\xi_2||$ there exist $\eta_j\in i_j^*(\rp(G_j))$ such that

 Then the epimorphism $\pi\colon G_1*G_2 \to G_1*_H G_2$ is flexibly $\mathu$-stable. \end{cor}

 This corollary is especially interesting, since instead of $\rp(G)$ that can be infinitely generated it uses $i_j^*(\rp(G_j))$ that lies inside a finitely generated free abelian group $\Lambda(H)$.
-To apply Corollary~\ref{cor_flex} we need some preliminary work.
+To apply Corollary~\ref{cor_flex} we need to do some preliminary work.